alphasecio/oidc-playground/mock-oidc-idp/README.md

 ### 🔒 Security Considerations
 Important: This is a mock identity provider and not intended for production use.
-It uses static keys and minimal request validation for simplicity.
+It uses static keys and no request validation for simplicity.
 Use only in trusted test environments.